 The SMJFL Umpiring Department have a team of mentors and experienced umpires who have a varying level of experience in the SMJFL, the Southern Football Netball League (SFNL), the Victorian Amateur Football Association (VAFA), the Victorian Football League (VFL).
 They will be present on Sunday’s covering as many grounds and games as possible.

 Game allocation HOW do I find out when and where I will be umpiring?

 Umpires receive notification of each Sunday’s appointment/s via an online system called Schedula.
-Appointments are released on the Wednesday morning prior to each weekend’s round of games.
-Each umpire must accept their appointment by Thursday evening, or expect that it will be re-allocated to another umpire.
+Appointments are released on the Tuesday afternoon prior to each weekend’s round of games.
+Each umpire must accept their appointment by Wednesday morning, or expect that it will be re-allocated to another umpire.

 Umpires are expected to accept any game allocated to them.
 Refusal of an appointment when you have marked yourself as available for that time is not recommended and will jeopardise your chances of being allocated to a game the following week.

 Further details will be provided to umpires at pre-season training and induction.

 It is ESSENTIAL that umpires declare themselves as “available” or “unavailable” each week in Schedula as per their football, family, transport or other committments.
 Failure to do so will result in not being allocated a game (or strong likelihood of being allocated a game when you are unavailable on a given day).

 Payment – How much do I EARN as an umpire?